qingfengxia/Cfd/Readme.md

 1. Python code to run a basic laminar flow simulation is added into CfdWorkbench
 2. An independent python module, FoamCaseBuilder (LGPL), can work with and without FreeCAD to build up case for OpenFOAM
 3. A general FemSolverControlTaskPanel is proposed for any FemSolver.
+4. VTK mesh and result IO, commit to FemWorkbench
+5. result can only be viewed in paraview. but possible to export result to VTK format then load back to FreeCAD. (it is implemented in Oct 2016)

 ### Limitation:

-1. only laminar flow with dedicate solver and boundary setup can converge, and I suspect the the current meshing tool, netgen is not ideal for CFD, which needs very thin layer near wall.
-Please download my 2 test file to evaluate for this stage.
+1. only laminar flow with dedicate solver and boundary setup can converge, turbulence model is not fully tested limited by meshing quality
-2. result can only be viewed in paraview. but possible to export result to VTK format then load back to FreeCAD. (it is implemented in Oct 2016)
+2. thermal sovler is under development

 ### Platform support status
 - install on Linux:
         Ubuntu 16.04 as a baseline implementation

-- install on Windows 10 with Bash on Windows support:
+- install on Windows 10 with Bash on Windows support (yet done):
         Official OpenFOAM  (Ubuntu deb) can be installed and run on windows via Bash on Windows, but it is tricky to run windows python script to call the command with python via subprocess module